Holamite/metaCraft-/README.md

 # SimpleContract

 This Solidity smart contract demonstrates the use of require, revert, and assert statements.
+The Assignment contract includes functionality for user authentication and subscription.
+It stores user information, including their role and registration status, and allows them to subscribe by paying a fee.

 ## Overview

-The SimpleContract allows an owner to set a value for transactions and enables others to buy using the buy function.
+This Solidity smart contract allows users to authenticate themselves and subscribe by paying a fee.

 ## Requirements